Home – Brigid of Faughart Festival

 Brigid as a poet, healer, manifester, initiator and many more of her aspects are explored through music, poetry, dance, story, landscape, folklore, spiritual customs, discussion and much more.
 Lectures and workshops will offer opportunities for expanding and deepening our knowledge of Brigid, for exploring the Wisdom that she was and still is and for integrating Feminine Consciousness more surely into contemporary culture.

-Activities will include Workshops on Brigid, the annual Pilgrimage Walk to Faughart Shrine from Dundalk town; a walk exploring the sacred sites of Faughart and the heritage and legend associated with these, a night of poetry, story, song and music, St. Brigid’s Cross making workshops, a Gardening at Imbolc Workshop, and the ritual celebration of Brigid and the Festival of Imbolc.
+Other festival activities will include Workshops on Brigid, the annual Pilgrimage Walk to Faughart Shrine from Dundalk town; a walk exploring the sacred sites of Faughart and the heritage and legend associated with these, a night of poetry, story, song and music, St. Brigid’s Cross making workshops, and the ritual celebration of Brigid and the Festival of Imbolc.

 The festival will also include a special Eucharist for St. Brigid’s Day at Faughart Shrine and a special day of healing, open to all.
 Everyone is welcome to attend any or all of the events during the festival.
 Further information can be found in our programme details